 Some delays have been announced to hydrogen projects, for instance in Sweden, where a project aiming to develop several commercial-scale demonstrators for methanol based on electrolytic hydrogen has delayed the detailed engineering phase, although only by a matter of months (Liquid Wind, 2020).
 Other projects may face delays as well: Hydrogen Europe estimates that up to EUR 130 billion of investments in low-carbon hydrogen production projects may be at risk in Europe (Hydrogen Europe, 2020).
 But there have also been plenty of confirmations of pre-Covid development plans for hydrogen technologies.
-Several governments, such as Germany and Norway, announced in early June their hydrogen development strategies with firm commitments (EUR 9 billion to support hydrogen technologies in the case of Germany, which is 7% of its national total recovery fund).
+Several governments, such as Germany and Norway, announced in early June their hydrogen technologies in the case of Germany, which is 7% of its national total recovery fund).
 In addition, the consortium behind the development of iron ore reduction for steelmaking based fully on electrolytic hydrogen confirmed in June 2020 its commitment to proceed with the project as planned.
 This means that construction of an industrial scale demonstration plant will commence in 2023 with the objective of producing commercial fossil-free steel as early as 2026 (Hybrit, 2020).